-This is what will happen: at a rate of 66% increase in poaching from one year to the next, which is what we have seen in the last two years, we will loose 1 666 rhino this year and then ,767 rhino the next until finally in 2017 the figure is 7 624… that’s a total of 16 650 rhino – which as you know is not far from what we have got at the moment.
-I know that the conservationists in the know will jump around and say that the current rate of increase will have to drop as rhino numbers decrease and the rhino densities will decrease making it harder and harder to poach the rhino.
+This is what will happen: at a rate of 66% increase in poaching from one year to the next, which is what we have seen in the last two years, we will lose 1 666 rhinos this year and then 767 rhinos the next until finally in 2017 the figure is 7 624… that’s a total of 16 650 rhino – which as you know is not far from what we have got at the moment.
+I know that the conservationists in the know will jump around and say that the current rate of increase will have to drop as rhino numbers decrease and the rhino densities will decrease, making it harder and harder to poach the rhino.
 But seriously – had we even thought what is happening now would be possible or conceivable back in 2007?
 We just can’t tell and just don’t know, but again – does it matter?

-The point is, we need to start all talking the same language for what we can do NOW and not what is possible in four years time, because in four years it might just not matter.
+The point is, we need to start all talking in the same language about what we can do NOW and not what is possible in four years’ time because in four years, it might just not matter.

-So lets stop the debating and time wasting and division.
-Let us join forces again, as Project Rhino KZN have done, and forge a path to develop a stronger political will to stop this.
-It doesn’t help just doing that in South Africa, we need it to include the Asian states and for that matter every entity out there.
-Let the world, who is holding summits and symposiums on the matter, see that we are standing together and appreciating their efforts.
-We must show them our support and that we would like their support to help us increase the political will in this regard.
+So let’s stop the debating and time wasting and division.
+Let us join forces again and forge a path to develop a stronger political will to stop this.
+It doesn’t help just doing that in South Africa; we need it to include the Asian states and every entity out there.
+Let the world, holding summits and symposiums, see that we are standing together and appreciating their efforts.
+We must show them our support and would like their support to help us increase the political will in this regard.